Macroeconomic Datasets & Financial Data Repository

 S&P 500 Historical Returns (1990–2026)

-Annual total returns including dividends, CPI inflation, and inflation-adjusted real returns — 36 years covering every major market cycle.
+Annual total returns including dividends, CPI, and real returns — 36 years covering every major market cycle.

-The technology and growth benchmark.
-13,000+ daily observations including the dot-com bubble, GFC, and AI era.
+The benchmark for technology and growth stocks.
+Over 13,000 observations including the dot-com bubble, the GFC, and the AI era.

 S&P 500 / M2 Money Supply Ratio (1959–2026)

-Are stocks really going up, or is money going down?
-This ratio strips monetary inflation from equity prices — revealing genuine real returns vs monetary illusion.
+Are stocks really rising, or is money falling?
+This ratio strips monetary inflation out of equity prices — revealing real returns vs monetary illusion.

 S&P 500 vs Fed Balance Sheet (2003–2026)

 The most reproduced macro chart — equities vs Fed total assets.
-The correlation that defined the QE era, and the Net Liquidity decomposition that complicates it.
+The correlation that defined the QE era and the net liquidity decomposition.

 Interest Rates & Yield Curve

-Treasury yields across the curve, Fed policy rate, mortgage rates, yield curve spreads, real (inflation-adjusted) rates — and the recession signals embedded in the term structure.
+Treasury yields across the curve, Fed funds rate, mortgage rates, spreads and real rates — with recession signals anchored in the term structure.

-14 datasets · 3 research studies · Updated weekly & monthly
+14 datasets · 7 studies · Weekly & monthly updates

 Yield Curve Inversion History (2s10s Spread)

-Complete history of US Treasury 10Y–2Y inversions since 1976.
-Every inversion has preceded a recession with 6–24 month lead time.
-NBER dating, statistical properties, and full dataset.
+Complete history of 10Y–2Y inversions since 1976.
+Every inversion preceded a recession with a 6 to 24 month lag.
+NBER dating, statistical properties.

 US 10-Year Treasury Yield (DGS10)

-The global benchmark rate — 16,000+ daily observations since 1962.
-The reference point for mortgages, corporate bonds, and sovereign debt worldwide.
+The global reference rate — over 16,000 daily observations since 1962.
+Benchmark for mortgages, corporate bonds, and sovereign debt.

 US 2-Year Treasury Yield (DGS2)

-The market’s real-time proxy for expected Fed policy over 24 months.
-Moves almost lock-step with Fed Funds rate expectations.
+The market’s real-time gauge of expected Fed policy over 24 months.
+Moves nearly in lockstep with Fed Funds expectations.

 US 3-Month Treasury Bill (DTB3)

-The risk-free rate — the anchor of the yield curve and reference for money market instruments.
-18,000+ observations since 1954.
+The risk-free rate — the anchor of the curve and reference for money market instruments.
+Over 18,000 observations since 1954.

 US 30-Year Treasury Yield (DGS30)

-The benchmark for long-duration government debt — pricing pensions, insurance reserves, and infrastructure financing.
+The benchmark for long-term government debt — used to price pensions, insurance reserves, and infrastructure.

 Federal Funds Rate (1954–2026)

-The Fed’s primary policy tool — the overnight interbank rate that propagates through the entire financial system.
+The Fed’s main policy tool — overnight interbank rate that propagates throughout the entire financial system.

-The most tracked recession indicator — every inversion since 1976 has preceded a US recession with 6–24 month lead time.
+The most watched recession indicator — every inversion since 1976 has preceded a US recession with 6 to 24 months lead time.

-The NY Fed’s preferred recession probability input — used in their official model.
-Some research shows higher predictive accuracy than the 10Y–2Y.
+The NY Fed’s preferred recession probability measure.
+Some research shows superior predictive accuracy to 10Y–2Y.

 30-Year Mortgage Rate (1971–2026)

-The price of homeownership credit — the single most important rate for the $12+ trillion US residential mortgage market.
+The price of housing credit — the most crucial rate for the $12+ trillion US residential market.

 Real 10-Year Treasury Yield (DGS10 – CPI)

-Composite: the true cost of long-term borrowing after inflation.
-Negative real rates = lenders paying borrowers.
-The most important variable in macro-finance.
+Composite: the real cost of long-term borrowing after inflation.
+Negative rates = lenders paying borrowers.

 Real 2-Year Treasury Yield (DGS2 – CPI)

-Short end of the real rate curve — the most direct market measure of expected real monetary policy stance.
-Negative = Fed subsidizing borrowers.
+Short end of the real yield curve — the direct measure of the Fed’s real policy stance.

 Real Federal Funds Rate (1954–2026)

-The overnight policy rate minus inflation — the most direct measure of whether the Fed is truly tightening or accommodating.
-Was −8% in mid-2022 despite nominal hikes.
+The overnight policy rate minus inflation — the direct measure of whether the Fed is actually tightening or easing.

 Real Corporate Bond Yield — Moody’s BAA (1953–2026)

-The true cost of long-term corporate borrowing after inflation — at the IG/HY boundary where “fallen angel” risk concentrates.
+The real cost of long-term corporate borrowing — at the IG/HY frontier where fallen-angel risk concentrates.

 The credit and liquidity premium in housing.
-Widened to 300+ bps in 2022–2023 as the Fed’s MBS runoff removed the largest buyer from the market.
+Widened to 300+ bps in 2022-2023 during the Fed’s exit from the MBS market.

 Inflation & Prices

 The US dollar has lost 97% of its purchasing power since 1914.
-But this destruction was not gradual — five inflationary surges account for over 80% of the cumulative loss.
-Inflation is not a continuous process but an episodic regime.
-Regime decomposition, cumulative purchasing power chart, and full dataset.
+But this destruction has not been gradual — five inflation surges account for more than 80% of the cumulative loss.

 US CPI Inflation History (CPIAUCSL)

-The foundational inflation series — CPI-U index and YoY rate since 1914.
-The reference for inflation-adjusting any financial asset.
+The foundational inflation series — CPI-U index and year-on-year rate since 1914.
+The reference for adjusting any financial asset for inflation.

-Strips out volatile food and energy to reveal the underlying inflation trend — the measure the Fed watches most closely.
+Excludes volatile food and energy to reveal the underlying trend — the measure the Fed watches closely.

 PCE Inflation (1959–2026)